monkdbofficial/monk-documentation/monkdb-sql/commands/13_ALTER_CLUSTER.md

-# CrateDB: `ALTER CLUSTER` Statement
+# MonkDB: `ALTER CLUSTER` Statement

-The `ALTER CLUSTER` SQL statement in CrateDB is used to perform administrative operations on the CrateDB cluster.
+The `ALTER CLUSTER` SQL statement in MonkDB is used to perform administrative operations on the MonkDB cluster.
 This includes shard rerouting, node decommissioning, swapping tables, and garbage collecting temporary artifacts.

 > ⚠️ **Only superusers can execute this command.**